WHY IS PRINCETON PUBLIC SCHOOLS PROPOSING NEW INVESTMENTS FOR BUILDINGS & LEARNING?

 Classroom Technology

-All Pre-k-12 students benefit from updated classroom technology.
+At every grade level, students benefit from updated classroom technology.